muggy8/improbable/have-and-havenot/5asbJ6YG.md

 "If you want to kill me, you have 3 seconds before my self-defence system fully kicks in."

 "Phanna!?"
-Mikay interjected but Phanna didn't seem to care and continue.
+Mikay interjected but Phanna didn't seem to care and continued.

-"The self-defence system is loaded dynamically which means I get progressively stronger till the 3 seconds mark.
-Your best bet is to try to kill me before I realize what's happening, though that's easier said than done since you'd either have to disable my computer systems.
-In the absence of hacking capabilities, completely vaporize my spinal column is likely the only way to achieve that."
+"My self-defence system is loaded dynamically which means I get progressively stronger till the 3 seconds mark.
+Your best bet is to try to kill me before I realize what's happening, though that's easier said than done since you'd have to disable my computer systems.
+In the absence of hacking capabilities, complete vaporization of my spinal column is likely the only way to achieve that."

 "W-Why are you telling me all this?"